WINW: History

-Transmitter Vandalism
+Transmitter vandalism

 On September 23, 2010, WINW's transmitter site was heavily vandalized - the victim of copper theft during the station's off-hours in the nighttime.
 Due to that and severed tower support cables, WINW was forced off the air for an extended period.
 Pinebrook Corp. also realized that a 2004 license renewal was dismissed and the station no longer had authority to operate.
 It returned to the air with a temporary wire antenna, but would eventually fall silent again on February 23, 2011.

-The FCC deleted WINW's license from the records on March 3, 2011.
+The Federal Communications Commission (FCC) deleted WINW's license from the records on March 3, 2011.
 However, on September 15, 2011, the FCC granted special temporary authority (STA), for WINW to resume operations, following a request by Pinebrook Corp., which claimed that repairs to the station's facilities were completed.
 The station returned to the air in December 2011.